shopware/docs/guides/plugins/plugins/testing/jest-admin.md

     });
 });
 ```
+{% endcode %}

 ## Second example: Testing of message inside the sw-alert component

 Of course, the complexity and structure of your test depends on what you are trying to achieve with your component.
 Here is one little example concerning the component `sw-alert`: Actually, he task of an alert is displaying a message for the user in most cases.
 So in this example, let's write a test for this text located in a slot.
-You can find this example in the [linked video](https://www.youtube.com/watch?v=nWUBK3fjwVg) as well.
+You can find this example in the linked video above as well.

 We will start with an already written test similar to the first example: